 - 4.1 Responding to staff needs after an incident is to be viewed as an extremely important aspect of any incident.
 Providing support for staff is part of the overall policy on preventing and controlling violence at work.
-Support measures will help to minimise and control any impact on staff that they recover from the incident as soon as possible. - 4.2 Response arrangements will naturally vary in line with the size complexity and culture of the individual organisation.
+Support measures will help to minimise and control any impact on staff that they recover from the incident as soon as possible. - 4.2 Response arrangements will naturally vary in line with the size complexity and culture of the individual Association.
 The following framework is suggested as containing many elements of good practice. - (i) The initial response should be made as soon as possible after the incident has happened.
 This may take the form of an informal group meeting or individual conversations with an appointed member of staff.
 The objective is to respond to immediate needs and to help staff to feel that what they are expecting is a normal reaction and that the need for support is not seen as a failure on their own part. - (ii) An effective, sensitive initial response is important to people's ability to cope in the longer term.
-It can help to avoid loss of confidence and adverse on work performance. - (iii) As well as giving a member of staff the opportunity to express their feelings and reaction to the incident, an initial conversation should also cover:
+It can help to avoid loss of confidence and adverse on work performance. - (iii) As well as giving a member of staff the opportunity to express their feelings and reaction to the incident, an initial conversation should also cover: - an outline of incident reporting procedures - a report on the progress of any investigation or action taken by the Association or the authorities, including what is likely to happen next - details of further support that is available, i.e. independent counselling, and how this would be arranged - legal advice and help in taking proceedings against the assailant - (iv) Whatever form of help is given, it needs to combine emotional support and practical information.
+It must be made clear that management understand the anxiety and stress associated with such incidents and that staff should be able to express such feelings without fear.